slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The true test of intelligence is not how much we know how to do, but how to behave when we don’t know what to do."
 -- John Holt*

-> *"The real test of intelligence is if you get what you want from life"
+> *"The real test of intelligence is if you get what you want from life."
 -- Naval Ravikant*

 > *"The measure of intelligence is the ability to change."